 Now I want to take a closer look at this statement about linear causality.
-This kind logic arises from a particular conception or semantics of time; it’s based on the idea of a “flow of time” that can be divided up, at least for practical purposes, into past, present, and future.
+This kind logic arises from a particular semantics of time; it’s based on the idea of a “flow of time” that can be divided up, at least for practical purposes, into past, present, and future.
 But what if, following Luhmann, we describe the modern observation of time as the distinction between past and future, and leave the present out of it?
+This would be a move from analog to digital--just two, mutually exclusive possibilites.
 The present in this case is the blind spot that makes the observation of past and future possible.
 This means that nothing can actually be done in the present, at least not a present as distinguished from the past and the future.
 Whatever happens happens simultaneously.

 The present is not a time interval; it is the observation position that cannot itself be observed, at least not a first-order level.
 This changes how we think of causality.